SteveDaulton/EZ-Checksum/README.rst

 Interface
 ---------
-The interface is designed to be as simple as possible, providing a means to generate a checksum for a single file, and to verify the checksum against a known value.
+The easy to use graphical interface provides a means to generate a checksum for a single file, and (optionally) to verify the checksum against a known value.

 Common usability features such as drag and drop, tool tips and keyboard shortcuts are provided, along with a comprehensive user manual.